auth0/docs/articles/extensions/custom-social-extensions.md

 # Custom Social Connections

 Custom Social Connections allows you to easily manage multiple social connections.
-With this application, you may:

-- list custom connections;
-- create new custom connections;
-- configure a custom connection based on existing templates;
-- share custom connections;
-- try a custom connection.

 ## Setting Up a New Social Connection